mariasarafi/head-md-oracle-of-suits/code/2025-10-23/FacePlay/README.md

 I removed the camera and kept only the face landmarks and the interaction result.
 The background is now black, I tried to add an image but I would have prefered to have a more interactive background.

+IMAGES TO BE ADDED.
+There is a video recording too.